HPInc/cloud_deployment_scripts/docs/gcp/README.md

 Terraform is a declarative language to describe the desired state of resources.
 A user can modify `terraform.tfvars` and run `terraform apply` again, and Terraform will try to only apply the changes needed to achieve the new state.

 ### Deleting the deployment
-Run `terraform destroy` to remove all resources created by Terraform.
+Run `terraform destroy` to remove all resources created by Terraform, then go to [GCP Logs Storage](https://console.cloud.google.com/logs/storage) and delete the log bucket named `<prefix>-logging-bucket`.

 ## Troubleshooting
 Please visit the [Troubleshooting](/docs/troubleshooting.md) page for further instructions.